kayla-manning/election-analysis-2020/posts/final.md

 #### Coefficients

 This [table](../figures/final/coeff_table.html) displays the coefficients for each model, the below figure plots the coefficients for each model.
-Every coefficient was highly significant with near-zero p-values and incredibly narrow 95% confidence intervals:
+With near-zero p-values and incredibly narrow 95% confidence intervals, all coefficients are extremely significant:

 ![coefficients](../figures/final/model_coefficients.jpg)

+The above plot illustrates the differential effects of variables on the breakdowns of parties within state subgroups.
+For example, Q1 GDP growth and the change in the Black population has virtually the same coefficient for both parties in traditionally blue states.
+However, the change in the age 20 population within blue states has a greater positive coefficient for the Democratic candidate than the Republican candidate, and the change in the age 65+ population in blue states has a positive coefficient for republicans in blue states and a negative coefficient for democrats in blue states.

 #### "Coming Home"